qwegssg/Tricky-Stuff-In-JavaScript/README.md

 # Tricky-Stuff-In-JavaScript
-Deal with the tricky stuff, like "this" keyword, OOP, in JavaScript.
+Deal with tricky stuff, like "this" keyword, OOP, in JavaScript.
 #### Table of Contents  ####
 [Currying](#Currying)
 [CSS Selector](#CSS-Selector)